Katzenclub/2dgame/README.md

 ## Windows
 1. Clone Repository
-2. Select "Release / Windows" and start debugger (it downloads and setups everything)
+2. Select "Release / Windows" and start debugger (it downloads and sets up everything)

 ## Mac
 Same as Linux?